-- Cook the bow tie pasta to al dente in boiling salted water.
-Remove drain well and allow to cool.
+- In a large pot, cook the bow tie pasta to al dente in boiling salted water.
+Remove drain well and allow to cool completely.

-- Thinly slice the onions - both the white and green parts, bell pepper, slice the cherry tomatoes and cucumber.
+- When you are ready to assemble the salad, thinly slice the onions - both the white and green parts, red or green bell pepper, slice the cherry tomatoes and cucumber.

-- Add all of the ingredients to a large bowl.
+- Add all of the ingredients to a large mixing bowl.
 Sprinkle with the salad seasoning and add the salad dressing.
-Mix to combine well again.
+Mix well to combine.
 Cover tightly and refrigerate at least 6 hours before serving.

 - Prior to serving, stir well and check seasoning.
-You may need to add a touch of salt and/or additional salad dressing.
+You may need to add a touch of salt, black pepper and/or additional salad dressing.

 - Can be served cold or at room temperature.